ietf/www.ietf.org/README.md

 * **[Guide to bringing new work to the IETF](/Guide%20to%20bringing%20new%20work%20to%20the%20IETF.md)**.
 This is published as a [page](https://www.ietf.org/process/new-work/) replacing the previous content on that page.
 * **[Guide to IETF Working Groups](/Guide%20to%20IETF%20Working%20Groups.md)**.
 This is published as a [page](https://www.ietf.org/process/wgs/) replacing the previous content on that page.
 * **[About RFCs](/RFCs.md)**.
 This is published as a [page](https://www.ietf.org/process/rfcs/) replacing tbe previous content on that page.
 This an Introduction but to preserve the original page name, it is not labelled as such
+* **[Informal guide to IETF process documents](/Informal%20guide%20to%20IETF%20process%documents.md)**.
+This is published as a [page](https://www.ietf.org/process/informal/).
+This is a rework of a long-standing page that is updated by community members.

 # Working content
 The following are all being worked on and may change or be reorganised at any point.